|

 Confronted by revisionism, institutions likewise show themselves for what they are: products of circumstantial arrangements on which time has conferred an aura of respectability.
 The judiciary, for instance, claims to defend justice (a virtue!) or to uphold the law (a necessity), and would have us believe that, as a group, judges care for truth.
 But, when a judge finds himself obliged to try a revisionist, how odd to watch as he jettisons the scruples he and his colleagues claim to honour!
 When faced with a revisionist, there exists for a judge neither faith, nor law, nor right.
 In confronting revisionism, the judiciary shows just how rickety it is.

-As for the petty little world of journalism, the media demonstrates how it, more than anyone, is careful to traffic only in authorised ideas and wares; while at the same time it fosters, through its antics, the illusion of a free circulation of ideas and opinions – not unlike jesters in a tyrant’s court.
+As for the petty little world of journalism, the media demonstrate how they, more than anyone, are careful to traffic only in authorised ideas and wares; while at the same time they foster, through their antics, the illusion of a free circulation of ideas and opinions – not unlike jesters in a tyrant’s court.

 The revisionist lives dangerously.
 Police, judges and journalists lurk in wait for him.
 He may end up in prison – or the hospital.
 He risks economic ruin for himself and his family.
 Little of that matters to him.
 He lives, he dreams, he imagines.
 He feels that he is free.
 It’s not that he cherishes illusions about the impact of his findings.
 These frighten everyone; they are too much in contradiction to accepted knowledge.
 These findings strike at two great human mysteries: the general mystery of fear, and the specific mystery of the need for belief, belief in something, no matter what.

 One historian, after finishing a five-volume History of Mankind, was once asked: “After all is said and done, what is the chief motivation of human history?”
 After a long hesitation, he replied: “Fear.”
 There is no question that fear is an overwhelming factor, and that it assumes in man, more than in beast, the most striking, and sometimes the most ludicrous, forms, no less than the most deceptive disguises.
 In most men, but certainly not in all, the mystery of fear combines with another mystery: that is, as already indicated, the need, the desire, or the will to believe for the sake of believing.
 For this there is a saying in English that we lack in French: “the will to believe.”
 Céline said: “The fury to lie and TO BELIEVE spreads like the itch.”
 (La rage de mentir ET DE CROIRE s’attrape comme la gale.)
-Before him, La Fontaine noted: “Man is of ice to truths.
-He is of fire for lies.”
+Before him, La Fontaine noted: “Man is ice to truth and fire to falsehood.”
 (L’homme est de glace aux vérités.
 Il est de feu pour les mensonges.)

 Revisionism can correct history, but it will correct nothing of human nature.
-On the other hand, the future will prove the revisionists, as writers of history, were right.
+On the other hand the future will prove the revisionists, as writers of history, right.
 There is already too much evidence to show that the progress of revisionism is inexorable.
-Revisionism is destined for a place in history as “the great intellectual adventure of the end of the century.”
+Revisionism is destined for a place in history as “the great intellectual adventure of the end of this century.”

 September 10, 1993